The Morning Briefing: Gavin Newsom's Wife Is a Real Piece of Work Also Plus Maybe a Witch

 Happy Wednesday, dear Kruiser Morning Briefing friends.
 Regret tacos will be served in the common area after synchronized scream therapy.

-Oh, where to begin with this one.
-If California Governor Gavin Newsom and his wife Jennifer Siebel Newsom were starring in a reality television show, an apt title for it would be, The Worst White People in America.
+Oh, where to begin with this one?
+If California Gov. Gavin Newsom and his wife Jennifer Siebel Newsom were starring in a reality television show, an apt title for it would be, The Worst White People in America.
 You could actually rotate quite a cast of pasty, privileged Democrats through various episodes, but California's first fascist family would always be the most awful of the bunch.

-At the end of last month, Chris wrote about an interview that First Partner Jenny gave a few years ago where she described taking the Newsom kids on a tour of red states and treated the non-coastal residents like exhibits in a zoo.
+At the end of last month, Chris wrote about an interview that First Partner Jenny gave a few years ago, where she described taking the Newsom kids on a tour of red states and treating the non-coastal residents like exhibits in a zoo.
 It was the kind of paternalistic, actually racist condescension that white Dem elites ooze 24/7.
-The Newsoms manage to ooze manage to ooze twice as much of it.
+The Newsoms manage to ooze twice as much of it.

 "So, Steve," people ask me out of the blue all the time, "aside from wanting to use government power to ideologically emasculate little boys, is there anything to disqualify Jennifer Siebel Newsom from ever becoming First Lady?"